 Can Social Media Work for Business?

-According to recent data from Statista.com, Facebook had 1.65 billion active users in the first quarter of 2016.
+According to recent data from Statista.com, Facebook had 2.2 billion active users in the fourth quarter of 2017.
 With that many users, it is easy to see why a Facebook fan page has become an essential tool for reaching potential customers.
 Once created, a social media account provides small business owners with an easy outlet for engaging with these potential clients.
 However, reaching these shoppers on sites like Facebook can often be difficult.